Dementia: United Kingdom

+United States

-Deaths from dementia in the U.S. have tripled in the past 21 years, rising from around 150,000 in 1999 to over 450,000 in 2020, and the likelihood of dying from dementia increased across all demographic groups.
+Deaths from dementia in the U.S. tripled in the period from 1999-2020, rising from around 150,000 in 1999 to over 450,000 in 2020, and the likelihood of dying from dementia increased across all demographic groups.
+In 2024 dementia was the fifth leading cause of death in the U.S.

 The genetic and environmental risk factors for dementia disorders vary by ethnicity.
 For instance, Alzheimer's disease among Hispanic/Latino and African American subjects exhibit lower risks associated with gene changes in the apolipoprotein E gene than do non-Hispanic white subjects.

-In the United States in 2017, over 37% of dementia cases in the United States were associated with cardiometabolic conditions, though the risk varies across regions.
+In the United States in 2017, over 37% of dementia cases were associated with cardiometabolic conditions, though the risk varies across regions.
 The eight key contributors were diabetes, heart failure, atrial fibrillation, coronary artery disease, heart attacks, strokes, hypertension and high cholesterol.
 Among these, stroke was the most significant factor, doubling the risk of developing dementia (2.2 times higher), followed closely by heart failure (2.1 times) and hypertension (78% increased risk).
 In contrast, high cholesterol had the weakest correlation, associated with a 27% increased risk.
 However, there were also geographic disparities, and individuals living in the U.S. South faced a higher likelihood of dementia related to cardiovascular conditions and diabetes.

-Affected ages

-About 3% of people between the ages of 65–74 have dementia, 19% between 75 and 84, and nearly half of those over 85 years of age.
-As more people are living longer, dementia is becoming more common.
-For people of a specific age, however, it may be becoming less frequent in the developed world, due to a decrease in modifiable risk factors made possible by greater financial and educational resources.
-It is one of the most common causes of disability among the elderly but can develop before the age of 65 when it is known as early-onset dementia or presenile dementia.

-Less than 1% of those with Alzheimer's have gene mutations that cause a much earlier development of the disease, around the age of 45, known as early-onset Alzheimer's disease.
-More than 95% of people with Alzheimer's disease have the sporadic form (late onset, 80–90 years of age).

-People with dementia are often physically or chemically restrained to a greater degree than necessary, raising issues of human rights.
-Social stigma is commonly perceived by those with the condition, and also by their caregivers.